DevMountain/simulation-music/README.md

 * User can check out
   * Should add the songs in the playlist to an order on the past orders page
   * Should clear the playlist
-  * Should update songs from in stock to out of stock
 * User should be redirected to the All Songs view on checkout

 ## All Playlists View